-The Royal LePage Network operates in each Canadian province through approximately 676 locations as of December 31, 2022.
-The Via Capitale Network operates in the province of Quebec through approximately 49 locations.
+The Royal LePage Network operates in each Canadian province through approximately 676 locations as of December 31, 2023.
+The Via Capitale Network operates in the province of Quebec through approximately 47 locations as of December 31, 2023.
 Franchise locations are generally operated from leased premises, with the Franchisee as lessee.
 The Franchisee Agreements provide Bridgemarq with the ability to review locations, signage and other aspects of individual Franchisee locations to ensure that the Trademarks are being used appropriately and the Franchisee is maintaining a high quality operation.
 Franchises can be located in office/commercial developments, stand-alone premises or more retail-oriented locations such as shopping malls.